 Buying a Campervan in New Zealand

-If you know that you are coming to New Zealand for more than a couple months than you should seriously think about buying a campervan.
+If you know that you are coming to New Zealand for more than a couple of months then you should seriously think about buying a campervan.

-Buying your own campervan will be the most important investment you make in NZ.
+Buying your own campervan will be the most important investment you make on your campervan trip in NZ.

 I see buying a car or a campervan in NZ as a sort of right of passage for backpackers here.
 It is a challenging, stressful process.
 You never really know what you are buying.
 Which can be very scary for backpackers with little money.

 There are a TON of campervans constantly changing hands in New Zealand.
 Some campervans have gone through 15 different backpacker owners in the last 5 years alone.
 You can imagine all of the wear and tear these vans must have endured during that time.

 I have personally met at least three fellow backpackers who paid several thousand dollars for a campervan only to have it break down within days (or hours).
 The cost of repair in one case was more than the total amount she paid for the van!